mailpile/Mailpile/README.md

 Mailpile tries to keep seeks to a minimum: any single-keyword search can be answered by opening and parsing one relatively small file.
-A single search should take on the order of 200ms or less, repeated searches or searches for closely related keywords will be about 10x faster due to the OS cache.
+A single search should take on the order of 200-400ms, depending on your filesystem and hard drive.
+Repeated searches or searches for closely related keywords will be up to 10x faster, due to help from the OS cache.

-This is possible, because all the metadata about the messages themselves is kept in RAM.
+This level of performance is possible, because all the metadata about the messages themselves is kept in RAM.
 This may seem extravagant, but on modern computers you can actually handle massive amounts of e-mail this way.

 Mailpile stores in RAM a little over 160 bytes of metadata per message (actual size depends largely on the size of various headers), but Python